 Tier 2 capital is defined in paragraphs 30 to 33 of APS 111.
-Macquarie's Tier 2 capital consists of a portion of certain equity and credit loss reserves.
+Macquarie's Tier 2 capital consists of a portion of certain equity and credit loss reserves plus subordinated debt instruments.
+Subordinated debt is included under Basel III transitional rules which require the value recognised to amortise by 10% each year until no part of the instruments are included after 10 years.